leuty/iconarray/README.md

 ### Roadmap to your first contribution

-Generally, the source code of your library is located in `src/<library_name>`.
-The blueprint will generate some example code in `mutable_number.py`, `utils.py` and `cli.py`. `cli.py` thereby serves as an entry point for functionalities you want to execute from the command line, it is based on the Click library.
-If you do not need interactions with the command line, you should remove `cli.py`.
-Moreover, of course there exist other options for command line interfaces, a good overview may be found here (https://realpython.com/comparing-python-command-line-parsing-libraries-argparse-docopt-click/), we recommend however to use click.
-The provided example code should provide some guidance on how the individual source code files interact within the library.
-In addition to the example code in `src/<library_name>`, there are examples for unit tests in `tests/<library_name>/`, which can be triggered with `pytest` from the command line.
+Tests can be triggered with `pytest` from the command line.
 Once you implemented a feature (and of course you also implemented a meaningful test ;-)), you are likely willing to commit it.
 First, go to the root directory of your package and run pytest.

 ```bash